baziotis/metap/README.md

 # Motivation

-After several thousands of lines of code written in Python, I've come across several language features which would make my Python programming much more efficient, but which will probably not appear in standard Python any time soon.
-So, I finally decided to implement a tool that allows me to have these features.

 `metap` is an easy-to-use meta-programming layer for Python.
 It allows you to write programs that generate programs.
 That sounds fancy, but in practice `metap` just automates tedious program transformations and programming patterns.